FlavianDiethelmEPS/Alpine-WSL/README.md

 # Alpine-WSL

 An WSL distro based on Alpine Linux minirootfs.
+This distribution is meant as a host for devcontainers that use Podman.
+Default user: root
+Default passwd: root

 ## Features
 A WSL distro for Alpine including: